5l1v3r1/QA-rtcamp/README.md

 3)  Finally you have to run the test script.
 For that type following command in command line tool.

-      * run test on web browser you must need a selenium driver manager
+      * run testcase on web browser you must need a selenium driver manager

       `webdriver-manager start`